samuelwilliams413/samuelwilliams413.github.io/chukchuk/wb_rules.md

 ## Skills

-To pass a skill check roll under the relevant ability score.
-All skills by default start at +0.
-Races and classes may improve certain skills.
+When you are asked to make a skill check roll 1d20.
+If the result is **under** the ability score associated with the check (e.g STR = 15), then you pass the check.

 **Skill bonuses**